Chart Color Schemes

 AreaSearch assessment indicates Park Avenue faces employment challenges relative to the majority of Australian markets

 Key industries of employment among residents are health care & social assistance, retail trade, and construction.
-Agriculture, forestry & fishing, however, is under-represented with only 0.5% of Park Avenue's workforce compared to 4.5% in Rest of Qld.
-The resident-to-worker ratio of 0.7 indicates higher local employment opportunities than average.
-Between August 2024 and September 2025, employment increased by 0.1%, labour force by 1.1%, leading to a rise in unemployment rate by 0.9 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with an unemployment rate increase of 0.3 percentage points.
-State-level data up to 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia indicate a projected expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Park Avenue's employment mix suggests local employment should increase by 6.2% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+Conversely, agriculture, forestry & fishing is under-represented with only 0.5% of Park Avenue's workforce compared to 4.5% in Rest of Qld.
+The ratio of 0.7 workers per resident indicates a higher level of local employment opportunities than the norm.
+In the 12-month period prior to a certain date, employment increased by 0.1%, while labour force grew by 1.1%, leading to an unemployment rate rise of 0.9 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a smaller unemployment rate increase of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Park Avenue's employment mix indicates local employment should increase by 6.2% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment